 This verse launches a discourse by Jesus on the relationship between Him and the Father that extends to the end of the chapter (Jn 5:17ff).

 16 For this reason the Jews persecuted Jesus,

-Jesus’ statement in verse 17 launches the first overt and open hostility against Him.
-They now come to question Jesus as to why He violated the Sabbath.
+Jesus’ statement in verse 17 launched the first overt and open hostility against Him.
+They now came to question Jesus as to why He violated the Sabbath.

 and sought to kill Him,